 iii.
 They are present in Cambodia for more than 182 days in any period of 12 months ending in the current tax year

 Tax treatment of a resident individual versus a non-resident individual

-Residents are subject to TOS on their salary income received from both Cambodian and foreign sources.
+Residents are subject to TOS on their salary income received from both Cambodia and foreign sources.
 TOS rates are incremental, ending with a top marginal rate of 20% of the taxable base.

 Individuals that are not residents are taxes as non-residents.
-Non-residents are subject to ToS only on the salary income they receive from Cambodian sources, taxed at a flat rate of 20%.
+Non-residents are subject to ToS only on the salary income they receive from Cambodia sources, taxed at a flat rate of 20%.